asadofc/calculator-bot/README.md

 ## 🧠 Use Case

-Whether you’re a student, group admin, or math hobbyist, CalcMaster is the easiest way to solve calculations right inside Telegram.
+Whether you’re a student, group admin, or math hobbyist, Sum Mate is the easiest way to solve calculations right inside Telegram.

 > No more switching apps.
 Just send the math and get the answer.